marklogic-community/grove-react-ui/docs/GUIDE.markdown

 This Muir Project Template specifies a Project consisting of two Muir Applications:

 - a UI Application using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), mounted in the `ui` directory, and
-- a middle-tier Application using [the Node Express library](https://expressjs.com/), mounted in the `server` directory
+- a middle-tier Application using [the Node Express library](https://expressjs.com/), mounted in the `middle-tier` directory

 In addition, it provides an ml-gradle installation in the `marklogic` directory.
 The default ml-gradle configuration matches the other defaults in this Template, but any changes to the application template at the moment have to also be changed manually in the ml-gradle configuration.
 We will likely improve this story soon.